CM4all/libwas/doc/index.rst

   after the question mark (excluding the question mark itself)
 * :envvar:`PARAMETER`: an application-defined parameter: a name-value pair, separated by a "=" character
+* :envvar:`METRIC`: enable metrics, i.e. ask the application to
+  provide counters in :envvar:`METRIC` response packets.
+No payload.

 Response packets
 ''''''''''''''''